NonGMOTrash/teralite/README.md

 if you're using a cpu with integrated graphics that doesn't support OpenGL ES 3, the game will fallback to OpenGL ES 2. this mostly works okay, although the game will run slower and particle effects won't work, sorry! (i might make a seperate version on the game that uses cpu-based particles, i'd be a hassle tho so won't happen til the full release if at all)

 ## my saves list is empty even though i had a save from awhile ago
-due to the name change from project epsilon to teralite in beta 2.12, the game won't be able to find the folder where old save data is stored.
+due to the name change from project epsilon to teralite in beta 2.12, the game won't be able to find the folder where old game data was stored.
 it's pretty easy to fix tho, just follow these steps:
-#1: go to the search bar on windows and search %APPDATA% (should take you to a file folder)
+1. go to the search bar on windows and search %APPDATA% (should take you to a file folder)
-#2: find the folder named "Project Epsilon" and rename it to "Teralite"
+2. find the folder named "Project Epsilon" and rename it to "Teralite"
-#3: if it asks you if you want to replace the folder that's already named Teralite, click Yes
+3. if it asks you if you want to replace the folder that's already named Teralite, click Yes
-#4: reopen teralite, and you should see your saves
+4. reopen teralite, and you should see your saves
 (you can also just cut and paste the actual save files from Project Epsilon into Teralite)

 # credits